Updated 16 April, 2022

 Characters that don't appear in the combinations:

-For vowels not preceded by a consonant Northern Thai uses ᩋ [U+1A4B TAI THAM LETTER A] with a vowel-sign, eg. ᩋᩧ᩠ᨷ
+For vowels not preceded by a consonant Northern Thai generally uses ᩋ [U+1A4B TAI THAM LETTER A] with one or more vowel signs, eg. ᩋᩧ᩠ᨷ

 Some standalone vowels can be represented using a set of independent vowel letters.
-The set includes a character to represent the inherent vowel sound, but doesn't cover all such possible vowels.
+The set includes a consonant character which used alone represents the inherent vowel sound, but the list only covers a small number of possible vowel sounds.

 With the high/low categorisation of consonants, Northern Thai writing generally needs only the two combining tone marks below to indicate one of the possible phonetic tones.